Join us on Feb. 24, 2024 at the Hilton Columbus at Easton. Register your entire clinical staff and make this a day of team learning for your practice!

-We are pleased to report that the Play Hard.
-Don’t Blink. program (PHDB) has been funded for another year by the Ohio Department of Health’s Save Our Sight fund!
-For the past 22 years, the PHDB program has provided sports, recreational, vocational, and other eye safety equipment to young Ohioans across the state.
+We are pleased to report that this program (PHDB) has been funded for another year by the Ohio Department of Health’s Save Our Sight Fund!

 August 1, 2022 – The need for well-being support has never been higher, and the OSMA Foundation is supporting Ohio's healthcare workforce with a way to measure factors like personal anxiety, depression and burnout and connect with credible resources who can help.